coinbase/salus/docs/scanners/bandit.md

---msg-template MSG_TEMPLATE   # unsupported because it only works with --format custom --verbose  # output extra information like excluded and included --debug  # turn on debug mode (used for debugging Bandit code) --quiet  # only show output in the case of error
+--msg-template MSG_TEMPLATE   # unsupported because it only works with --format custom --verbose  # output extra information like excluded and included --debug  # turn on debug mode (used for debugging Bandit code) --quiet  # only show output in the case of errors
 ```